 Altitude sickness occurs when your body cannot receive enough oxygen from the air at high altitudes.
 As the altitude increases the air becomes thinner, and the level of oxygen that your body is used to receiving drops.
-In Peru most cities in the Andes like Cusco are considered high altitude and the oxygen levels drop by around 5-6 percent, which is sufficient to cause the onset of altitude sickness.
+It doesn’t happen to everyone, but to the unlucky few that it does, it can be annoying.
+In Peru most cities in the Andes like Cusco are considered high altitude and the oxygen levels drop by around 5-6 percent, which can cause the onset of altitude sickness.

 It is uncertain if you will be affected by altitude sickness, as it affects people in different ways.
 Some people are not at all affected, others have slight symptoms with very few becoming ill.
 Always seek medical advice if you have any medical conditions that may affect you at high altitude.

 On arrival at high altitude the majority of people find that they will suffer from shortness of breath, a mild headache and tiredness for which the best cure is to rest and drink plenty of fluids.
 These symptoms typically last for no more than 24-48 hours, and are quite normal for someone arriving at high altitude.

 Stronger symptoms include a throbbing headache, a lack of appetite, feeling nauseous, vomiting, dizziness and not sleeping.
 Taking oxygen will rapidly help anybody with altitude sickness; however there is only one real cure and that is to return to a lower altitude as quickly as possible.
 Always seek medical advice if you are suffering from severe altitude sickness.

 How to Minimize the effects of Altitude Sickness